Breast Health, COVID-19

 Because the COVID-19 vaccine may cause swollen lymph nodes, doctors are recommending you take this into account when scheduling a mammogram.

-In order to prevent a false alarm, the Society of Breast Imaging (SBI) recommends scheduling your annual mammogram four weeks after your first dose of the vaccine to allow time for any swelling to settle.
+In order to prevent a false alarm, the Society of Breast Imaging (SBI) recommends scheduling your annual mammogram four weeks after your second dose of the vaccine to allow time for any swelling to settle.
 Alternatively, you can schedule your mammogram prior to receiving the first dose of your vaccine.

 When you are coming in for your mammogram, it’s best to let your technician know your recent vaccine history including when you received your doses and in which arm you received your shot.
 This will allow the doctor who analyzes the x-ray scan (the radiologist) to better understand the results.